-The Council of American Ambassadors (CAA) International Affairs Fellowship program enables six undergraduate students per year to come to Washington, D.C. and participate in a prestigious summer program that combines mentoring by former U.S. ambassadors, practical training through internships at the Department of State and academic studies in international affairs.
+The Council of American Ambassadors (CAA) International Affairs Fellowship program enables six undergraduate students per year to come to Washington, D.C. and participate in a prestigious summer program that combines mentoring by former U.S. ambassadors and academic studies in international affairs, augmenting the practical experience of the State Department internships.
 The potent combination of mentoring, practical training and academic study inspires and prepares the Fellows to assume the responsibility of helping the United States strengthen our alliances and promote democracy, peace, human rights and prosperity in our relations with other countries around the world.

-In addition to the State Department internship, CAA Fellows, known as the Ambassadors Walter and Leonore Annenberg Fellows, receive valuable advice and guidance from former U.S. ambassadors, who are members of the CAA and who serve as mentors, meeting with the Fellows on a regular basis during their stay in Washington, D.C. to discuss international affairs issues and careers.
+Mentorship: In addition to the State Department internship, CAA Fellows, known as the Ambassadors Walter and Leonore Annenberg Fellows, receive valuable advice and guidance from Council member-ambassadors as well as Alumni Fellows, who serve as mentors, meeting with the Fellows on a regular basis during their stay in Washington, D.C. to discuss international affairs issues and careers.

-The program also enables Fellows to participate in the Institute on Economics and International Affairs (IEIA), sponsored by The Fund for American Studies.
-The Fellowship enables participants to pursue two academic courses worth six credit hours from George Mason University, reside in George Washington University housing and participate in weekly guest lectures with leaders in public policy and international affairs.
-Please follow this link for more information: http://www.dcinternships.org/programs/international-affairs-and-economics/?section=tab6&details=true
+Coursework: The program also enables Fellows to participate in the Institute on Economics and International Affairs (IEIA), sponsored by The Fund for American Studies (TFAS), pursuing two academic courses for a total of six credit hours from George Mason University.
+Fellows are housed in District House - Studio Doubles on the campus of George Washington University during the official dates of the IEIA program and participate in weekly guest lectures with leaders in public policy and international affairs.
+The rules of the student's university/college determine transferability of these credits.

-To be eligible for the CAA Fellowship program, the applicant must be extremely motivated and must have:
+To be eligible for the CAA Fellowship program, the applicant must be extremely motivated and able to deomonstrate the following:

-2. Completed his/her junior year of undergraduate study and be enrolled as a senior undergraduate in the semester immediately following the summer State Department internship.
+Completetion his/her junior year of undergraduate study by May 2021 and enrollment as a senior undergraduate in the Fall 2021 semester with an expected graduation date of May/June 2023;

-3. Demonstrated a high level of excellence in academics and leadership in extra-curricular activities.
+A high level of excellence in academics and leadership in extra-curricular activities;